 A concert ukulele is typically around 23 inches long, just a tad longer than a soprano.
 But, it also makes the sound that much more powerful.
 To top it off, this concert uke is equipped with Aquila strings — the gold standard in quality.

 This instrument has wider frets, making it excellent for older children and adults.
 The back is arched, so it has a deep, hollow space for producing a fuller sound.

 You receive an adjustable strap with the ukulele, and it has buttons to attach the strap to.
 This is something you don’t find in many soprano models.

-Also included are a tuner, extra picks and holder, a case, and extra Aquila strings.
+This set includes a tuner, extra picks and holder, a case, and extra Aquila strings.

-- Excellent size for older children.
+- Perfect size for older children.

 - Aquila strings.

 - Arched back and fuller sound.